ryanjjung/satisfactor-py/README.md

 pip install -r requirements.txt
 ```

-`satisfactor_ui` (the factotry designer) requires GTK 4.0.
+`satisfactor_ui` (the factory designer) requires GTK 4.0.
 Install it and the Python bindings for GObject.
 On Fedora, you run:

 ```
 dnf install gtk4 python3-gobject